suraj-fusion/TubeQuiz/README.md

-# 🎓 YouTube MCQ Quiz Extension
+# 🎓TubeQuiz - A YouTube MCQ Quiz Extension

 **Test your knowledge on YouTube videos with auto-generated MCQs.**